bmaingret/bmaingret.github.io/_pages/home.md

 classes: wide
 ---

-This is a personal website I started during my training in data sciences.
+This is a personal website I started during my training in data sciences. <br />
-I am French engineer with a master in Telecommunications from INSA Lyon (2014).
+I am French engineer with a master in Telecommunications from INSA Lyon (2014).<br />
 After working for 5 years in IT consulting at [Wavestone](https://wavestone.com) (French consulting firm in Paris), where I supported large companies to conduct their IT transformation in various topics (SD-WAN, IPv6, Industrial security, IoT), I decided to take some time to define and realize my own data science curriculum thanks to online ressources.

 If you want to know what I am currently working on, head to my [now page](/now/).